UW-Hydro/VIC/README.txt

 	special handling of the water balance case has been removed; atmos.longwave always contains incoming longwave.
 This also simplifies the code.
 	TJB

+VIC now can understand indented comment lines in the global parameter file

+	Files Affected:

+	get_global_param.c

+	Description:

+	Previously, VIC only understood a line to be a comment if it began with a '#' character at the very beginning of the line, i.e. no leading white space such as spaces or tabs.
+Now, any line whose first non-whitespace character is '#' is considered to be a comment.